kaneuffe/RTP-microhack/README.md

 - ARM_TENANT_ID

 ### GitHub actions
+Istead opf running terraform on a terminal on you compute you could use the github actions by clonig the whole repository to your own GitHub repository.
 To run the terraform template using the GitHub actions within the workflows directory, the follwing secrets need to be defined:

 - TF_ARM_CLIENT_ID
 - TF_ARM_CLIENT_SECRET
 - TF_ARM_SUBSCRIPTION_ID